 The synthesis-based results show that our techniques can effectively handle designs as large as 2000 lines of RTL code, which is approximately the size that an engineer actively works on.
 Since synthesis tools are available in most companies, REDIR can be used by engineers everyday to facilitate their debugging process.
+For example, REDIR can be used at early design stages where design representations are still small and correct output responses can be determined manually, as well as at later design stages where circuits are larger and correct output responses are generated by high-level models.
 On the other hand, the simulation-based results suggest that our techniques are promising.
-Once RTL symbolic simulators become accessible to most companies, REDIR can automatically exploit their simulation power to handle even larger designs.
+Once RTL symbolic simulators become accessible to most companies, REDIR can exploit their simulation power to handle even larger designs.

 In our experiments we present results using designs as large as 127K cells with traces that can be hundred-cycles long, which are more than 10X larger than the benchmarks reported in other RTL error-diagnosis literature [11, 16, 18, 19, 20].
 In addition, we evaluated REDIR using designs with real bugs and successfully identified the RTL signals responsible for the bugs.
-These results show that our techniques can be applied to more realistic designs that may not be handled by existing solutions.
+These results show that our techniques can be applied to more complex designs than existing solutions can tackle.